m3m3rmaid/m3m3rmaid/README.md

 ## 🚀About me

-Hello there! 👋 I'm Marissa, and I've transitioned from pharmacy to becoming an enthusiastic data analyst.   🚀
+Hello there! 👋 I'm Marissa, and I've transitioned from pharmacy to becoming a data analyst.   🚀

 🤝 I'm currently on the lookout for opportunities to bring my analytical skills to a new role as a Data Analyst.